GMC Yukon Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-- Policy cost for full coverage for a 16-year-old driver for full coverage can cost $4,152
+- The cost for full coverage for a teen driver with full coverage can cost as much as $4,034

-Insurance rates for a GMC Yukon also range considerably based on your risk profile, the trim level and model year, and physical damage deductibles and liability limits.
+Insurance rates for a GMC Yukon can also vary considerably based on your driver profile, the model year and trim level, and liability limits and deductibles.

-A more mature driver with no violations or accidents and high deductibles may pay as low as $1,000 every 12 months on average, or $83 per month, for full coverage.
-Rates are highest for teenagers, where even good drivers should be prepared to pay in the ballpark of $4,100 a year.
+An older driver with a clean driving record and high deductibles may pay as little as $1,000 every 12 months on average for full coverage.
+Rates are highest for teen drivers, where even good drivers can expect to pay at least $4,000 a year.
 View Rates by Age

-Your home state also has a big influence on GMC Yukon insurance prices.
-A middle-age driver might find rates as low as $750 a year in states like Utah, Ohio, and New Hampshire, or at least $1,410 on average in New York, Michigan, and Florida.
+Where you live also has a big influence on GMC Yukon insurance prices.
+A middle-age driver might find rates as low as $660 a year in states like North Carolina, Wisconsin, and Vermont, or as much as $1,370 on average in Florida, New York, and Michigan.

 | State | Premium | Compared to U.S. Avg | Percent Difference |